 Evaluators Reference

 Evaluators are components that assess agent outputs.
-AgentEvals supports seven core evaluator types that can be combined to create sophisticated evaluation pipelines.
+AgentEvals supports twelve core evaluator types that can be combined to create sophisticated evaluation pipelines.

 Evaluator Types